scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 133.9

 This team slaps harder than Will Smith on Oscars night.
-Having Josh Allen Nick Chub and Justin Jefferson makes for a high ceiling and a high floor.
-Throw in the fact that Kenneth Walker has kept up a surprisingly good pace of points and Hockenson being traded off the Lions just makes this team that much scarier.
+Having Josh Allen, Nick Chub, and Justin Jefferson makes for a high ceiling and a high floor.
+Throwing in the fact that Kenneth Walker has kept up a surprisingly good pace of points and Hockenson being traded off the Lions makes this team that much scarier.
 Even his weak points can rack up some double D points in Deebo and Diante.
-The one risk is that his bench looks pretty shaky, but if the team stays healthy, I think only luck will keep Scottie from bringing home the Kathy.
+The one risk is that his bench looks pretty shaky, but if the team stays healthy, only luck will keep Scottie from bringing home the Cathy.

 | Name                 | Team   | Depth |
 | -------------------- | ------ | ----- |